 Discover the Archeological Site of Inkilltambo

-The archeological circuit in the surroundings of Cusco doesn’t end with Templo de la Luna since a couple of kilometers from there lies another important Inca site.
-Inkilltambo was an agricultural and ceremonial center, thought to be constructed between 1400 and 1438 A.D.
+The archeological circuit in the surroundings of Cusco doesn’t end with Templo de la Luna, since a couple of kilometers from there lies another important Inca site.

-Currently, Inkilltambo remains a free tourist attraction and you can easily get there by taxi or following the trail along the Temple of the Moon.
 It takes about 1.5 hours to get there from this special spot, crossing greenish valleys and rivers throughout the entire route.

 Spot Ancient Inca Palaces

-This route is undeniably beautiful and can be suitable for an acclimatization hike from Cusco or if you would simply like to walk around, explore, and have a nice picnic surrounded by the lush nature of the region.
+This route is undeniably beautiful and can be suitable for an acclimatization hike from Cusco, or if you would simply like to walk around, explore, and have a nice picnic surrounded by the lush nature of the region.
 Spot the ancient Inca palaces of the city

-While talking about the Inca Palaces, many people may think of Sacsayhuaman, Tambomachay, and other archeological sites around Cusco.
-However, what they didn’t know was that they were walking among them since Cusco is not only composed of colonial architecture and stones stolen from the sacred places of the Incas.
+However, what they didn’t know was that they were walking among them since Cusco is not only composed of colonial architecture, and stones stolen from the sacred places of the Incas.
 Besides, the Imperial City lies underneath most of those constructions.

-The Inca architecture was characterized by its anti-seismic activity, which somehow withstood centuries of earthquakes, unlike some colonial buildings that had to be reconstructed several times.
+One of the Inca architecture features is its anti-seismic activity, which somehow withstood centuries of earthquakes, unlike some colonial buildings that had to be reconstructed several times.

 Find the best souvenir at San Pedro Market

 For those looking to get fully immersed in the diverse culture of Cusco, you surely wouldn’t like to miss the chance to visit one of the most significant local markets in the area.
-The San Pedro Market is recognized for its artistic expression, where different artisans gather to sell colorful woven items.

-Although its architecture isn’t its main attribute, the Mercado San Pedro is the perfect place to experience the cultural expression of the city.
-Likewise, If you’re on the hunt for the best souvenir to take home at an affordable and convenient price, then you’ll certainly find it in this place.
+Likewise, if you’re on the hunt for the best souvenir to take home at an affordable and convenient price, then you’ll certainly find it in this place.

 Here you’ll have a great variety of decorative items, souvenirs, and clothing to choose from.
-However, we recommend you compare prices first before making a purchase, keep in mind that locals might raise their prices if you look touristy so it’s always fine to haggle.
+However, we recommend you compare prices first before making a purchase.
+Keep in mind that locals might raise their prices if you look touristy, so it’s always fine to haggle.

 Casa Almagro is the headquarters of the Inca Museum, owned by the San Antonio de Abad University.
 The site exhibits the largest pottery collection of the Inca culture, Inca mummies, as well as pre-Inca metal and gold work.

-The so-called Admiral’s House dates back to the decade of 1580, it was home to the Spanish conqueror Diego Almagro and later served as the residence of Admiral Francisco Aldrete Maldonado, whose family shields are carved on top of the outstanding Renaissance main door.
+Later, it was the residence of Admiral Francisco Aldrete Maldonado, whose family shields are outstanding on top of a Renaissance main door.

 It was the Palace of Huascar, the penultimate emperor of the Tahuantinsuyo.
 Apparently, the structure was so impressive during the Inca times that they specifically reserved it for Diego Almagro.
-Unfortunately, there are no more records regarding the Inca ruin, except for some mentions in a few chronicles.

 Visit the Machu Picchu Museum: Casa Concha